FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

           }
         }

    **Note**: Change the `/home/happy0/projects/lila` locations to the path of your checked out repository accordingly.

 1. Restart (or start) nginx.

+#### Optional: Setup fishnet for server side analysis and play

+[fishnet](https://github.com/niklasf/fishnet) is a Python script that manages Stockfish instances and let's them communicate with the server.

+1. Install it: `pip install fishnet`

+2. Run it and point it to your local installation: `python -m fishnet --endpoint http://en.l.org/fishnet` (will do some interactive configuration when started for the first time)

 #### Optional: Setup local SSL with a self signed certificate